NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

 Having multiple plugins handling teams is supposed to end in a disaster.

 Fortunately, TAB contains a function that prevents other plugins from assigning players into teams.
-This can be enabled/disabled by toggling `anti-override` setting under `scoreboard-teams`.
-This is, however, highly recommended to keep enabled, unless all of your plugins are configured correctly.
 When a plugin tries to override TAB's teams, this action is logged into `anti-override.log` file.
-If your file is empty / does not exist, it means you have no conflicting plugins / settings and can disable this option, slightly boosting performance.
+If your file is empty / does not exist, it means you have no conflicting plugins / settings.
 If the file exists, most of the time you can guess where the teams come from by their name.
 Here are a few common teams and their sources (`xxxx` means any, usually random character sequence):
 * `collideRule_xxxx` - this comes from Paper.
 Not going to explain why as that would be quite long, but the way you can avoid is by setting `enable-player-collisions: true` in paper config and `enable-collision: false` in TAB config (yes, collisions will be disabled).